n-crespo/nvim-config/README.md

 - the <80 ms startup time
   - see the last 2 auto commands in [here](./lua/config/autocmds.lua) (fixing vim's slow clipboard)
 - the spider plugin
-- the One Dark Pro theme that I slightly changed
+- the transparent One Dark Pro theme that I slightly changed
 - the mini.files plugin
 - the **functional** LSPs/formatters I've set up for Java, C++, Markdown, and R-Markdown
 - the markdown table plugin